ssuresh1228/DevOps-notes/detailed-notes/CodeBuild-basic-build.md

 >[!tip]+ Build Succeeded; passes test suite in buildspec.yml:
 >![[Pasted image 20230307143129.png]]
 >- **The build succeeded, so now the Docker container is gone**
->	- Elastic component of CodeBuild
+>	- Elastic component of CodeBuild; all resources are created in an elastic + serverless manner

+## Key Points
+- CodeBuild is serverless and resources are created/provisioned in an elastic manner.
+	- When a build is completed, the provisioned Docker container is gone; no longer paying for it and its associated compute resources

 ---
 # References